 Are Pets Allowed on the Night Tube?

-Keep in mind that late-night trains can be loud and full of people.
-Make sure your pet is comfortable in that environment before traveling.
+Late-night trains can be loud and busy.
+Make sure your pet is comfortable in that environment before you travel.

 What Should I Do in Case of an Emergency?

-If you are on the platform, look for the designated help points to speak directly with station staff.
-TfL staff are present at all open stations during Night Tube hours, so do not hesitate to ask for help.
+Stay calm.
+Use the passenger alarms near the doors to alert the driver if an emergency happens on the train.
+On the platform, use the designated help points to speak directly with station staff.
+TfL staff are present at all open stations during Night Tube hours, so don’t hesitate to ask for help.

 Is There Wi-Fi Available on the Night Tube?